Skip to content

 • The report can verify whether alternative text is present on images

-→ If the alt text is unusually short, a warning is shown suggesting manual review.
+but cannot assess whether it is meaningful or well-written.
+If the alt text is unusually short, a warning is shown suggesting manual review.

-→ For instance, a short link in body text may have a small touch target.
-While normally an error, this is allowed in flowing text and is flagged as a warning.
+• Some accessibility rules include exceptions.
+For instance, a short link in body text may have a small touch target.
+While normally an error, this is allowed in continuous text and is flagged as a warning.

 Summary Table